-5. Agency requesting checklist:

-City of La Center Public Works City Planning Services
+5. Agency requesting checklist: City of La Center.

-- 6. Proposed timing or schedule (including phasing, if applicable): - Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+6. Proposed timing or schedule (including phasing, if applicable): Subdivision construction Start May, 2024.
+Home construction start estimated spring 2024 and continuing through 2025.

+7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.
+No.

-No - 8.
-List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
+8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.
+There is a seasonal stream located on the site.
+Refer to Critical Areas Report completed by Cascadia Ecological Services submitted with application.